Logistics Visa Sponsorship Jobs in Florida

 Which visa types are most common for logistics roles in Florida?

-The H-1B is the most common visa category for logistics professionals in specialty occupation roles such as supply chain analysts, logistics engineers, and operations managers, where a relevant bachelor's degree is typically required.
+The H-1B visa is the most common visa category for logistics professionals in specialty occupation roles such as supply chain analysts, logistics engineers, and operations managers, where a relevant bachelor's degree is typically required.
 The TN visa is available to Canadian and Mexican nationals in qualifying management and engineering roles.
 The L-1 visa applies to logistics professionals transferring within a multinational company that has U.S. and international operations.

 Which cities in Florida have the most logistics sponsorship jobs?